-If you are wondering about this, that means you are already interested in gold… and you’re not alone!
+If you are wondering this, it means you are already interested in gold… and you’re not alone!
 Gold is of interest for multiple reasons.

-First, it is an instrument which has retained its value over the centuries.
+Firstly, it is an instrument that has retained its value over the centuries.
 Can the same be said of fiat currencies?
 Although just a few decades old, they are gradually losing value, eaten away by inflation.
 But for gold, the opposite is true!
 In fact, between 1998 and 2008, as the value of the dollar weakened tremendously in the face of other currencies, the value of gold rose by 212%.
-It should also be said that, when people lose confidence in their currency, they would rather turn towards an asset whose intrinsic value remains steadfast and does not deteriorate.
+It should also be said that, when people lose confidence in their currency, they would rather turn to an asset whose intrinsic value remains steadfast and does not deteriorate.

-Not to mention the fact that this upsurge did not end there: in 2011, during the European crises, the price gold increased to $1,825 per ounce, and for good reason.
-The yellow metal is known as a safe investment, because its strength is magnified in times of crisis.
-When geopolitical uncertainty takes hold, when banks are going bankrupt, when inflation devalues your savings and so on, gold can still protect you.
+Not to mention the fact that this upsurge did not end there: in 2011, during the European crises, the price of gold increased to $1,825 per ounce, and for good reason.
+The golden metal is called a ‘safe haven’ because its strength multiplies in times of crisis.
+When geopolitical uncertainty takes hold, when banks are going bankrupt, when inflation devalues your savings and so on, gold protects you.

 This is why gold is said to be a safe investment, meaning one whose value is maintained, or even increases, in the event of a financial crisis.
-Apart from other assets which can collapse during periods of economic and political instability, gold is a fairly low-risk, reassuring investment, ideal for diversifying your savings and securing a portion of your resources.
+Unlike other assets that can collapse during periods of economic and political instability, gold is a fairly low-risk, reassuring investment, ideal for diversifying your savings and securing a portion of your resources.